CUBRID/cubrid-manual/en/admin/config.rst

 **recovery_progress_logging_interval**

- **recovery_progress_logging_interval** is a parameter to decide whether the details of recovery is printed or not and configure its period.
+ **recovery_progress_logging_interval** is a parameter to decide whether the details of recovery is printed or not and configure its period in seconds.
 If it is set bigger than 0, the total works and remained works to do of three phase of recovery, Analysis, Redo and Undo are printed.
 When this is set smaller than 5, it is set to 5.

 .. _broker-configuration: